 Identify Their Weakness

 Your first goal should be to find their weakness.
 It may not be immediately apparent.
-You may need to test them out for a while to find out, but they will inevitably have some weakness.
+You may need to test them out for a while to find out, but they will inevitably have a weakness.
 Once you identify it, hit to their weakness as much as possible.

 Put yourself at an advantage by serving and returning to a spot that will result in you hitting a forehand on the next shot.
 Run around your backhand if necessary.
 Play down the middle shots with your forehand.